More than 100 have died from COVID-19 in Monroe County

-According to the DPH, 108 people are in the hospital and 23 are in the intensive care unit.
+According to the DOH, 108 people are in the hospital and 23 are in the intensive care unit.

 In the county, 585 people are in mandatory quarantine and 268 people are in isolation.